-To date, the SEC Whistleblower Office has issued more than $384 million in awards to whistleblowers.
+To date, the SEC Whistleblower Office has issued nearly $400 million in awards to whistleblowers.
 The largest SEC whistleblower awards to date are $50 million, $39 million and $37 million.
 For more information about the SEC Whistleblower Program, see the eBook Tips from SEC Whistleblower Attorneys to Maximize an SEC Whistleblower Award.

 SEC Whistleblower Lawyers